The first of two of three blogs exploring the renin-angiotensin-aldosterone system in ME/CFS and COVID-19. Warning – this blog is complex…

 A lot of thought is now being aimed at RAA system, and in particular, a “messenger” called bradykinin.
 Bradykinin, to my knowledge, has never been thought to be a major player in ME/CFS – that is, until 2018, when Wirth and Scheibenbogen pegged it as a possible major player in ME/CFS.
 Could COVID-19 already be informing us about what’s happening in ME/CFS and POTS?
 Time will tell.

-Coming up next: The Bradykinin Storm in COVID-19 and Chronic Fatigue Syndrome (ME/CFS) (??)
+Coming up next: RAS and Bradykinin – Where COVID-19 and Chronic Fatigue Syndrome (ME/CFS) Meet?

 Health Rising is Entirely Community Supported.